Ibrahim Dada

 Air Commodore (retired) Ibrahim Dada was Administrator of Borno State, Nigeria from December 1993 to August 1996, during the military administration of General Sani Abacha.

-He was a Group Captain when he was appointed governor.
+He was a Group Captain when he was appointed as the governor.

 A pragmatic man, he made his priority, the completion of all viable projects that his predecessors had started before considering any new projects.

 In June 1999, he was required to retire, as were all other former military administrators.

+Carrier

+Ibrahim Dada's career started on the 9th of December, 1993, which is more than 30 years ago.
+The first day of Ibrahim Dada's career was on Thursday.

 In June 2009, President Umaru Yar'Adua appointed Dada to the board of the Nigerian Institute of Oil Palm Research.